 Based on these observations and analysis, in this paper, we propose a practical \textbf{S}emi-supervised \textbf{O}riented \textbf{O}bject \textbf{D}etection method termed SOOD++.
 SOOD++ is built upon the dense pseudo-labeling framework, where the pseudo-labels are filtered from the pixel-wise predictions~(including box coordinates and confidence scores).
 The key designs are from three aspects: a Simple Instance-aware Dense Sampling (SIDS) strategy, Geometry-aware Adaptive Weighting (GAW) loss, and Noise-driven Global Consistency (NGC).
 The SIDS is used to construct comprehensive dense pseudo-labels from the teacher, similar to pre-processing.
-GAW and NGC aim to measure the discrepancy between the teacher and student from a one-to-one and many-to-many (global) perspective, respectively.
+GAW and NGC aim to measure and minimize the discrepancy between the teacher and student from an individual-level and global-level perspective, respectively.

 Specifically, existing dense pseudo-labeling methods~\cite{zhou2022dense,liu2023ambiguity} directly sample the fixed number of pseudo-labels from the predicted maps, which easily overlooks the dense, small, and ambiguous objects that usually exist in aerial scenes.
 To construct more comprehensive pseudo-labels, we propose a Simple Instance-aware Dense Sampling (SIDS) strategy to sample the dynamic number of easy and hard cases (e.g., objects intermingled with the background) from the teacher's output.

-Second, considering the pseudo-label-prediction pairs are not equally informative, we propose the Geometry-aware Adaptive Weighting (GAW) loss.
+Considering the pseudo-label-prediction pairs are not equally informative, we propose the Geometry-aware Adaptive Weighting (GAW) loss.
 It utilizes the intrinsic geometry information (e.g., orientation gap and aspect ratio) of each teacher-student pair, reflecting the difficulty of the sample by weighting the corresponding loss dynamically.
 In this way, we can softly pick those more useful supervision signals to guide the learning of the student.